mhenke/cfwheels-training/03-tags.md

 Tag this post under: #hasManyCheckBox(  label=tags.name,  objectName="article",  association="taggings",  keys="#tags.id#,#article.key()#" )#
 ~~~~

-In our `new` action, we need to mode the exisitn code slightly ending up
+In our `new` action, we need to mode the existing code slightly ending up
 with this:

 ~~~~ {lang="cfm"}